svenvg93/mkdocs-material-starter/README.md

 # 📦 MkDocs Template

+> [!WARNING]
+> This template is currently in maintenance mode.
+See [mkdocs-material#8523](https://github.com/squidfunk/mkdocs-material/issues/8523) for more information.

 This is a ready-to-use MkDocs template designed for quick deployment using **Cloudflare Pages** or **Cloudflare Workers**, with built-in support for **Dependabot** and **Dev Containers**.

 ## 🛠️ Setup Instructions